King County Editorial Style Manual - Listings - W

 Web standards .
 According to King County Executive policy: "All publications on the World Wide Web must follow current County World Wide Web Publishing standards."
-See King County Web Services (internal link) for more information.
-The King County Web Page Specifications (internal link, DOC, 188KB) require use of AP style and the King County Editorial Style Manual in producing Web page content, including the date at the bottom of county Web pages.
+See kingcounty.gov governance, branding, and best practices for more information.
+King County requires use of AP style and the King County Editorial Style Manual (this document) in producing Web page content, including the date at the bottom of county Web pages.
 The Web specs also refer to plain language and require that Web file content use the clearest, simplest language possible.
 See plain language and the King County plain-language writing guide.

 Web, Web address, Web browser, webmaster, Web page, website, website manager.
 Except for webmaster and website, capitalize and use separate words, no hyphen.
 Capitalize the names of websites.
 Also see World Wide Web.

 weight.
 Use figures: He weighed 8 pounds, 7 ounces at birth.
 She had a 8-pound, 7-ounce baby.
 See dimensions.

 weird .
 Commonly misspelled.

 Westlake Station.
 Capitalize the name of this station in the downtown Seattle transit tunnel.

 West Seattle Junction.
 Admiral Junction preferred.
 Capitalize the term, but lowercase when referring to the junction.
 If needed for limited space in charts, tables and maps, abbreviate Junction as Junc.